smoll/cd-poc/README.md

 #### Slow start

-See [slow start](./SLOW-START.md) for step-by-step instructions for how the Compose YMLs were generated.
+See [slow start](./docs/SLOW-START.md) for step-by-step instructions for how the Compose YMLs were generated.

+#### Failure testing

+See [failure testing](./docs/FAILURE-TESTING.md) for examples of various scenarios to test.

 ### EC2